Search the Health Library

 Baltimore, MD 21205 map

-Dr. Anthony Cammarato is an Assistant Professor of Medicine in the Cardiology Department.
+Dr. Anthony Cammarato is an Assistant Professor of Medicine in the Cardiology and Physiology Departments.
 He studies the identification and manipulation of age- and mutation-dependent modifiers of cardiac function, hierarchical modeling and imaging of contractile machinery, integrative analysis of striated muscle performance and myopathic processes.

-Dr. Cammarato holds a bachelor’s degree from Mary Washington College and a PhD from the Boston University School of Medicine.
+Dr. Cammarato holds a bachelor’s degree in Biology from Mary Washington College and a PhD, in Physiology and Biophysics, from the Boston University School of Medicine.
 He completed a postdoctoral fellowship at San Diego State University and worked as a staff scientist and later as an assistant research professor at the Sanford-Burnham Medical Research Institute before joining the Johns Hopkins faculty in 2011.
 He is a member of the American Physiological Society, the Biophysical Society, the American Society for Cell Biology and the Genetics Society of America.

 - Assistant Professor of Medicine